veersheth/obsidian-alt-click-to-copy/README.md

 # Alt-Click to Copy

-Blindly `alt-click` on codeblocks or inline-code to copy it to the clipboard.
+Blindly `alt-click` on codeblocks to copy data to the clipboard.

+> Only works in reading view.